teroikaheimo/react-typescript-todo-app/README.md

 ## Known bugs

-- Todo items are fetched two times when the app is opened in the browser.
-Did not have the time to find out why.
+- ~~Todo items are fetched two times when the app is opened in the browser.~~ Was caused by React.StrictMode tag at index.tsx file.
+The strict mode intentionally invokes useState, useMemo, etc. [React doc - Strict mode](https://reactjs.org/docs/strict-mode.html)

 ## To improve

 - Unit tests.
-- Fix known bugs.
+- Text localization.
+- User accounts so the app could be used by multiple different users and the remote storage would make more sense.

 ## Available Scripts